 Electronic Arts, or EA as it's better known, chose to settle in Amsterdam to spearhead their marketing efforts.
 Learn how the city has contributed to their success.

 Founded in California in 1982, Electronic Arts was a pioneer of early home computer games, notable for acknowledging the designers and programmers behind them.
-Today it is one of world’s largest gaming companies, posting a net revenue (in 2014) of $3.6 billion, and is recognised for blockbuster franchises such as Battlefield, Madden NFL and FIFA.
+Today it is one of world’s largest gaming companies, and is recognised for blockbuster franchises such as Battlefield, Madden NFL and FIFA.

 “FIFA is sold under licence.
 That means we are permitted to use the FIFA name but can also take advantage of the names of real clubs and players.
 We have an official partnership with Lionel Messi and work with him both on social initiatives, such as refurbishing street football pitches in urban communities, and promotional activities.
 When Messi sends a message to 75 million followers on social media and it’s about FIFA, you can’t get a better campaign.”

 It is this continuous investment in promotion, as well as a commitment to quality and the ability to adapt to market trends, that Scholing believes has kept EA on top in a highly competitive industry.
 Today, though EA is firmly established in Amsterdam but has stayed in touch with amsterdam inbusiness, although sometimes in indirect ways.
 “A few years ago another gaming-related company approached us.
 They had an office in Switzerland and wanted to launch in the Netherlands.
 We gave them the name of our contact at amsterdam inbusiness.
 It’s good to have a network of people you know and who can help, especially when you are completely new.
 If you can create that supportive environment, it pays off; there’s a knock-on effect in attracting other companies to the city.”